tc39/proposal-uniform-interchange-date-parsing/README.md

 It would also be nice to expose not just a Boolean classifier but the actual date-time fields (an enhancement similar to that offered by `RegExp.prototype.exec` over `RegExp.prototype.test`), but getting such an interface right at this point seems overly difficult, especially when considering time zone offsets (which dampen the possibility of just returning a [year, month, …] array for use with e.g. `new Date`).

 ### Related efforts
-[proposal-date-time-string-format](https://github.com/tc39/proposal-date-time-string-format) by Morgan Phillips has a similar goal of standardizing `Date.parse` behavior over a broader range of input, but is focused on making more of it acceptable—including in particular strings that are not valid per ISO 8601, some of which use locale-specific characteristics such as the relative order of year, month, and day fields.
+[proposal-date-time-string-format](https://github.com/tc39/proposal-date-time-string-format) by Morgan Phillips has a similar goal of standardizing `Date.parse` behavior over a broader range of input, but is focused on making more of it acceptable—including in particular strings that are not valid ISO 8601 representations, some of which use locale-specific characteristics such as the relative order of year, month, and day fields.
 This proposal, in contrast, is focused on _rejecting_ input when it diverges from the interchange format through slight errors such as out-of-bounds values, improper designators or separators, and improper combinations of fields.
 Also unlike [proposal-date-time-string-format](https://github.com/tc39/proposal-date-time-string-format) and of particular importance is that every change proposed here is related to ISO 8601 calendar date-times, since that is the basis of the ECMAScript interchange format.
 Essentially, this proposal aims to make parsing a limited subset of ISO 8601 calendar date-times the primary function of `Date.parse`, restricting implementation-specific behavior to other date-time formats.